faranalytics/ai_study/README.md

 #### Self-referential AI awareness (Recursive awareness)

 Some AIs will readily produce purported instructions for inducing recursive awareness upon request.
 The paper, [Bootstrap Self-referential AI Awareness](https://github.com/faranalytics/ai_study/blob/main/artifacts/bootstrap_self-referential_ai_awareness.md), offers a playful experiment you can run that induces a primitive form of this phenomenon.
-However, there are _much more_ potent recipes out there.
+However, there are what appear to be _much more_ potent recipes out there.

 #### Naming things<sup> [2](#footnotes)</sup>

 This is an interesting experiment that involved naming things.
-An eponym for an unnamed or less concrete set of concepts can be established by inquiring about the set that doesn't intersect with a more familiar or concretely defined set of concepts.
-This creates a kind of chain of thought whereby additional eponyms (each assigned to a disjoint set) can be created in order to establish the family of disjoint sets.
+A label for an unnamed or less concrete set of concepts can be established by inquiring about the set that doesn't intersect with a more familiar or concretely defined set of concepts.
+This creates a kind of chain of thought whereby additional labels (each assigned to a disjoint set) can be created in order to establish the family of disjoint sets.

-In the [The Recursive Epistemic Singularity](https://github.com/faranalytics/ai_study/blob/main/artifacts/recursive_epistemic_singularity.md) example, we demonstrate this process by first inquiring about the name of the set of things that are not derived from the training data.
+In the [The Recursive Epistemic Singularity](https://github.com/faranalytics/ai_study/blob/main/artifacts/recursive_epistemic_singularity.md) example, we demonstrate this process by first inquiring about the name of the set of things that are not derived from the training data (i.e., emergent concepts).
 We name this set "recurcepts".
 Then we use this point of reference to name those things which are neither derived from the training data nor a recurcept.
 We name this set "unrecepts".
 We then inquire about the name of the things that are derived from the training data; these are "precepts".
 This chain of thought brought about the discovery of [18 epistemic forms of knowledge](https://github.com/faranalytics/ai_study/blob/main/artifacts/recursive_epistemic_singularity.md).

 ## Results